mufasa1611/cody/README.md

 ### Known bugs

 - I encountered problems with the section overflowing to the next section above or under it when resizing the screen.
 I fixed this error by applying the wrap property in the flex-value in css.
+- Also the text in the "about" section was spilling over to another section when I resized to smaller screens.
+I stopped this by adding a pane to the text to scroll along and hide the flow in css with the overflow-x command.

 ## Deployment

- The repository was created on Github and then cloned on Vscode.
-After creating the site on Vscode, it was pushed onto Github.
-The site was deployed via Github pages.
+ The repository was created on Github and then cloned on Codeanwhere.
+Since I found Codeanywhere too slow and having connection problems, I cloned the site on Vscode Studio.
+Afterwards, it was pushed onto Github, where the site was deployed via Github pages.

- Thus the site became live at (https://mufasa1611.github.io/cody/)
+ Thus the site became live at [http://mufasa1611.github.io/cody/](https://mufasa1611.github.io/cody/)

 ### Local Deployment

 ## Credits

 - to use flexbox I applied the info from the Love running project as part of the Code Institut Full Stack Developer Program.
+- a big help about flexbox and lots of other topics was the [youtube channel of Kevin Powell](https://www.youtube.com/@KevinPowell)

 Am I Responsive" was used to display how the site looks on different screen sizes.

-## Acknowledgements:
+## Acknowledgements

-- My Mentor Jack helped and guided me through this project and did his best to answer my curious questions.
+- My Mentor Jack Wachira helped and guided me through this project and was a big help with my github issues.
 My facilitator Kay did everything in her power to motivate and support me and provided me with detailed links to the information I needed.